nairakhils/swirl/README.md

 # Swirl

-A grid solver for fluid dyanmic equations - includes the fifth order WENO and Roe-averaged flux solver.
+A grid solver for fluid dyanmic equations - includes the fifth order WENO-JS and modified Roe solver.

 A test project to learn and document hydrodynamics code.